IanConvy/tetris-in-postgresql/walkthrough.md

 $$;
 ```

 As can be seen, the graphical display is produced by raising notices with appropriately-formatted strings.
-Since the `board` table is not structured to be especially readable, we intead employ a view called `readable` that constructs a pivot table whose columns are the columns of the playfield:
+Since the `board` table is not structured to be especially readable, we instead employ a view called `readable` that constructs a pivot table whose columns are the columns of the playfield:

 ```python